- Summary of Procedures for Doctoral Degree Programs

 - On approval of the dissertation by the Dean of the Graduate School, arrange for final oral examination.

-After the student has enrolled in the doctoral program, an advisory committee should be selected by the student, major professor and department/program head or chair.
-The advisory committee is responsible for developing the student’s Plan of Study and conducting the doctoral general and final examinations.
-It should consist of at least four members of the Auburn University Graduate Faculty.
+After the student has enrolled in the doctoral program, an advisory committee should be selected by the student, major professor, and department/program head or chair.
+The advisory committee is responsible for developing the student’s plan of study worksheet and conducting the doctoral general and final examinations.
+It should consist of at least four members of the Auburn University graduate faculty.
 Additional voting members may be appointed to the committee (including no more than one non-Auburn University faculty member, who must hold the terminal degree in the field).
-Three of the Auburn University affiliated committee members, including the major professor, must be members of the Graduate faculty at Level 2.
+Three of the Auburn University-affiliated committee members, including the major professor, must be members of the graduate faculty at Level 2.
 The major professor must also be a graduate faculty member in the department/program granting the degree.
-The formal appointment of the advisory committee occurs when the Plan of Study is approved by the Graduate School.
+The formal appointment of the advisory committee occurs when the Committee Selection Form is approved by the Graduate School.

 The minimum number of hours in a doctoral program is 60 semester hours earned through instruction beyond the bachelor’s degree, including 1) a minimum of 30 semester hours graded (e.g. A, B) graduate course work (6000-level and above); and 2) a minimum of 30 semester hours of additional graduate course work (6000-level and above) that may include ungraded courses, 7990 and 8990 and must include at least 10 hours of 8990.
 Some departments require more than 60 semester hours, and requirements may vary according to a student’s background and interest.